Laura Dern: Relationships and children

 Dern was in a relationship with her Blue Velvet co-star Kyle MacLachlan from 1985 to 1989.
-She began dating Jeff Goldblum in 1992 while filming Jurassic Park, and the relationship ended in 1997.
+She began dating Jeff Goldblum while filming Jurassic Park, and the relationship ended in 1997.
 Dern also dated Billy Bob Thornton from 1997 to 1999.
 They were engaged until she discovered he was dating Angelina Jolie.
 In autumn 2000, Dern began dating musician Ben Harper after they met at one of his concerts.
 Harper and Dern married on December 23, 2005, at their home in Los Angeles.
 They have two children together, son Ellery Walker (born August 21, 2001) and daughter Jaya (born November 2004).
 Through this marriage, Dern became stepmother to Harper's children from his first marriage.
 The two finalized their divorce in 2013.

 On October 18, 2017, in the wake of the Harvey Weinstein sexual abuse scandal, Dern appeared on The Ellen DeGeneres Show and revealed that she had been sexually assaulted at age 14.

 Political views and activism

-During the 66th Golden Globe Awards, on January 11, 2009, Dern expressed support for the incoming administration of Barack Obama during her acceptance speech for her Best Supporting Actress – Series, Miniseries or Television Film win, stating: "I will cherish this as a reminder of the extraordinary, incredible outpouring of people who demanded their voice be heard in this last election so we can look forward to amazing change in this country.
+During the 2009 Golden Globes, Dern expressed support for the incoming administration of Barack Obama during her acceptance speech for her Best Supporting Actress – Series, Miniseries or Television Film win, stating: "I will cherish this as a reminder of the extraordinary, incredible outpouring of people who demanded their voice be heard in this last election so we can look forward to amazing change in this country.
 Thank you so much!"

 An activist and supporter of various charities, Dern advocated Down syndrome awareness in a cover story for Ability Magazine.
 In 2018, Dern brought activist Mónica Ramírez to the 75th Golden Globe Awards as a guest.
 In September 2018, Dern asked people to vote for Dean Phillips in his congressional race, while on her way to the 70th Primetime Emmy Awards ceremony.
 In the same year, she attended a Families Belong Together event and expressed her support for immigrants' rights.
 She is also an advocate for women's rights, gender pay parity, as well as combating gun violence and climate change.
 In 2019, she became a board member of the Academy Museum of Motion Pictures.
 Dern is an ambassador for the American Lung Association and serves as an Advisor to the group's National Board of Directors.